Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 Starting position

-How to complete the exercise
+How to do the exercise

 • Hold the position for about 30 seconds on each side.

-• Breathe deeply to relax the muscles.
+• Take a deep breath to relax your muscles.

-Variants for beginners
+Variations for beginners

 Why include this stretch?